jfilter/split-folders/README.md

     --oversample    enable oversampling of imbalanced datasets, works only with --fixed.
-    --group_prefix  split files into equally-sized groups based on their prefix --move          move the files instead of copying
+    --group_prefix  split files into equally-sized groups based on their prefix --move          move the files instead of copying --symlink       symlink(create shortcut) the files instead of copying
 Example:
     splitfolders --ratio .8 .1 .1 -- folder_with_images
 ```